pezantish/ProjectTwo/README.md

 ## Acknowledgments
 - Thanks to Anoush Lowton, for explaining how to do all this stuff, and helping me when I inevitably failed.
 - Thanks to my cohort for helping me out and giving me ideas.
 I'd list names, but then someone would get jealous.
-- Thanks to Rowan, not for helping me out, but for doing the Zebra voice.
-Then again, he asked, so, thank me?
 - Thanks to my Mum, for telling me I'm handsome.
 I certainly feel handsome now, at least.